What is considered a good credit score in Canada, and what is the average credit score of the general population?

-You’d be surprised at how much influence a three-digit number can have on your life, particularly, if you are like the average Canadian who will carry some level of debt at some point in their life.
+You’d be surprised at how much influence a three-digit number can have on your life, particularly if you are like the average Canadian who will carry some debt at some point in their life.

 What is a Good Credit Score in Canada?

-The 2 major credit bureaus, Equifax and TransUnion use custom scoring models to compute your credit score.
+The two major credit bureaus, Equifax and TransUnion use custom scoring models to compute your credit score.

 While the parameters they consider are fairly similar, there may be slight differences in the credit score reported by both agencies.

-Generally, credit scores in Canada are rated as follows:
+As per Borrowell, credit scores in Canada can be rated as follows: